socomsystems/documentation/admin_manual/configuration_files/files_locking_transactional.rst

 File locking is enabled by default, using the database locking backend.
 This places a significant load on your database.
 Using ``memcache.locking`` relieves the database load and improves performance.
-Admins of Nextcloud servers with heavy workloads should install a memcache.
+Admins of cyfrSpaces servers with heavy workloads should install a memcache.
 (See :doc:`../configuration_server/caching_configuration`.)